 Chapter 2.
 Known issues

-This section lists known issues with Red Hat CodeReady Workspaces for OpenShift 1.0.0.
+This section lists known issues with Red Hat CodeReady Workspaces 1.0.1.
 Where available, workaround suggestions are provided.

 2.1.
 General known issues

 A second deployment of CodeReady Workspaces to the same OpenShift Container Platform cluster causes the oAuth secret in the

 openshift-oauth-client client to be rewritten.
 It is recommended not to deploy multiple instances of CodeReady Workspaces top the same OpenShift Container Platform cluster.

 To work around this issue, manually create another oAuth client with the right redirecURI, secret, and name.

 2.1.2.
 Cannot continue interrupted deployment

 The deployment script does not have an option to continue a deployment that was interrupted or previously failed.
 When the installation is interrupted before it successfully completes, the used namespace needs to be manually cleared of incomplete deployment artefacts.

 Following an interrupted or failed deployment, select the used namespace and deployments, pods, and secrets, as well as the Che configuration map.
 Then repeat the deployment process from the start.

 2.1.3.
 Multiple workspaces fail to run at the same time